ethayer/lock-manager/README.markdown

 * Run Hello Home phrases based on lock/unlock events.
 * Manage Hello Home phrases based on keypad inputs.

 This app works using 3 child apps and 1 parent app.
-It is reccomended that you install all 4 apps, however if you do not use keypad devices, it is not required to install the keypad child app.
+It is recommended that you install all 4 apps, however if you do not use keypad devices, it is not required to install the keypad child app.

-**Note:** If upgrading from any beta version, it is required to uninstall the app completly before installing.
-The archetecture of this app has changed in a way that is incompatable with previous versions.
+**Note:** If upgrading from any beta version, it is required to uninstall the app completely before installing.
+The architecture of this app has changed in a way that is incompatible with previous versions.

 ### How To Install
 [User Guide](https://dl.dropboxusercontent.com/u/54190708/LockManager/v1/guide.pdf)